 - Cervical myelopathy (spinal cord dysfunction) due to cervical stenosis (narrowing of the spinal canal).

-- Disc degeneration causing pain and instability.
+- Disc degeneration causes pain and instability.

-- Failed non-surgical treatments such as physical therapy or medications.
+- Failed non-surgical treatments, such as physical therapy or medications.

 Procedure: